Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 The postwar Tuckaway overlapped the first half-decade of the ballpoint era.
 Initially a company on its own, the Kimberly Corporation had developed its very successful Pockette ballpoint by infringing on patents held by Eversharp, and in the end the latter took full control of Kimberly.
 The Kimberly Pockette, later abbreviated to Kim, remained in production until some time after Parker acquired Eversharp in 1957.
 Shown here is a Pockette in Purple Chiffon, a “Feminine High-Style” color used only in 1947:

 The focus shifts now across the Pacific to Japan.
 In the early 1960s, the space race and Hideo Shima’s radical new bullet train, perhaps leavened by the futuristic American automotive stylings of Harley Earl, spawned great changes in the Japanese aesthetic, and a new type of fountain pen burst onto the market.
-Called “pocket pens,” these long/short pens appeared in myriad trim variations under dozens of manufacturers’ names.
+Called “pocket pens” (ポケットペン, pokettopen), these long/short pens appeared in myriad trim variations under dozens of manufacturers’ names.
 Their unifying characteristic was an extraordinarily long gripping section mated with a very stubby barrel.
-They were between 4" and 5" (10.8 cm to 12.7 cm) long when capped, but the extended cap required by the long section produced a comfortable posted length reaching toward 6" (15.2 cm).
+They were between 4" and 5" (10.8 cm to 12.7 cm) long when capped, too short to be comfortable unposted — but the extended cap required by the long section produced a comfortable posted length reaching toward 6" (15.2 cm).
 These pens were all designed with a friction-fitting cap using a clutch bearing on the gripping section like that in the Parker 61.
 The clutch also bears on the short barrel, making a firm and reliable assembly for use.

 Little hard information about the history of Japanese pocket pens is available.
 The identity of the earliest company to produce pocket pens is unknown.
 Some sources confer the laurels on Sailor, but the evidence I have seen suggests that Platinum was probably the first to market in 1963, with Sailor nipping at its heels.
-Supporting this hypothesis is the pen shown here, a transparent demonstrator fitted with a steel nib imprinted with Platinum 10 years, the S★N globe, and the JIS symbol.
+Supporting this hypothesis is the pen shown here, a transparent demonstrator.
+This pen is fitted with a steel nib imprinted with Platinum 10 years, the S☆N globe, and the JIS symbol.
 Platinum used these 10 years nibs from 1953 into the early 1960s.

-Although Pilot did produce a series of transparent pocket pens in various colors for sale to the public, as of this writing I know of no true full-demonstrator pocket pens other than the model illustrated here.
+Pilot produced two fully transparent demonstrators, one with a matte black cap and one with a brushed stainless steel cap, both fitted with clips like that on the MYU (discussed later in this article), and also a series of transparent pocket pens in various colors for sale to the public.
+As of this writing I know of no full-demonstrator pocket pens other than Pilot’s two and the Platinum model illustrated here.

 In the discussion that follows, I shall look first at the “Big Three,” Platinum, Sailor, and Pilot, in that order, and follow them with the “rest of the pack,” ordered alphabetically.